Hidden within some of the smaller parishes of the Scottish Borders, lies a dark secret that not many visitors may know about.

 Eckford Kirk comes up fast so keep your eyes peeled.
 There is a small parking bay at the side of the Kirk, but please don’t obstruct the gate to the field as this is in constant use.

 You’ll know you’re in the right spot as you’ll see the watchtower just in front of you.
-I won’t lie and say the church is a picturesque one, for it isn’t, I wonder what authors make of it if they think Oxnam is plain.

 It is at the unassuming location of Hobkirk that a dark body snatching tale plays out.